-- Work in advance to secure enough seating for everyone who will attend your holiday gathering.
-Borrowing or buying an inexpensive fold-up table is just fine for first-timers
+- Plan in advance to secure enough seating for everyone who will attend your holiday gathering.
+Borrowing or buying an inexpensive fold-up table is just fine for first-timers.

 - Traveling this year?
-Be sure to lock down your house and alert a neighbor or friend to watch it on your behalf
+Lock down your house and alert a trusted neighbor or friend to watch it on your behalf.

-Whether you're hosting a full house of relatives or leaving for an extended period of time, follow these tips to help you navigate the first holiday season as a homeowner.
+Around the holidays, the air is filled with excitement — especially for those who are celebrating the season for the first time in their new homes.
+Whether you're preparing to host a full house of relatives or to leave town for an extended period of time, follow these tips to help navigate your first holiday season as a homeowner.

 Repair and maintain

-First, check appliances and fixtures to make sure nothing is leaking or on the verge of breaking.
-The last thing you want on your hands is a plumbing disaster as your guests arrive.
+You’ll want to check all of your appliances and fixtures to make sure nothing is leaking or on the verge of breaking, including:

 Consider guest accommodations